-The Nnwdaf enables the PCF to request or subscribe to and be notified on abnormal UE behaviour information as described in clause 6.7.5 of TS 23.288 [24].
+The Nnwdaf enables the PCF to request or subscribe to and be notified on UE related analytics (e.g. UE mobility analytics, UE communication analytics and abnormal behaviour analytics) as described in clause 6.7 of TS 23.288 [24].

 The N23 reference point is defined for the interactions between NWDAF and PCF in the reference point representation.